Pages

 Arran Shah Javanshir (Juansher, Caucasian Albanian King) 628–637 CE

-Sasanian King Yazdgerd III awarded Javanshir two golden spears and shields and acknowledged his bravery, awarding a flag – the Standard of Jamshid (Derafš-e Kāvīān - King's flag) which was the highest honor for loyalty and courage.
+Sasanian king Yazdegerd III (r.
+632-651) awarded Javanshir two golden spears and shields and acknowledged his bravery, awarding also a flag – Standard of Jamshid (Pahlavi: Derafš-e Kāvīān / King's flag), which was a highest honor for loyalty and courage.

 Derafš-e Kāvīān - King's Flag, sometimes called the Standard of Jamshid